-The Board and Investment Manager believe that the Company is both defensively and opportunistically positioned to take advantage of the current market conditions.
-We are pleased by the resilience that the portfolio has shown during a period of significant uncertainty versus the performance that has been achieved across the commercial property market as a whole.
-We also believe that the Company's investment strategy is well placed to benefit from current market conditions that allow it to be nimble in making cross sector and often counter-cyclical moves that can deliver optimal value to our Shareholders.
+The Board and Investment Manager believe that the Company is both defensively and opportunistically positioned to take advantage of and withstand the current market conditions.
+We are pleased by the resilience that the portfolio exhibited during a period of uncertainty versus the performance that was achieved across the commercial property market as a whole.
+We also believe that the Company's investment strategy is well placed to benefit from current market conditions that allow it to be nimble in making cross sector and often counter-cyclical moves that can deliver optimal value to our shareholders.